na-na-hi/renget/archive/2f8so.md

 \>Luckily, his own hunter pursued an elder dragon whose command of the wind ensured only they heard their own noises.
 \>"You are!"
 \>Lost in remembrance of yesterday's hunt, he hadn't even noticed when Hela's snout came close enough to his that they almost touched.
-\>It brought certain memories to the surface and Kentu found his long neck winding back from hers.
+\>It brought certain memories to the surface and Kentu found his long neck winding back from hers.%% "Yes."
-"Yes."
-\>He said.
+%darkgreen%\>He said.%%
 "Well..."
-\>Other memories supplanted the poorer ones.
+%darkgreen%\>Other memories supplanted the poorer ones.
 Memories of yesterday and their parting, and of how his hunter would be away for some time on Guild-related business but would return.
 \>Kentu's heart had felt familiar icy tendrils snake their way around it but for a different reason.
 Would his hunter find another monster?
 Perhaps an impressive Alatreon who commanded all the elements?
 They mostly made their home where his hunter was headed, after all.
 \>But with just a touch of a warm hand to his cool metal scales, all of that just... melted away.
 \>If his hunter had stayed by his side this long, what were the chances he would leave now?
 No, he would return and they would dance through the air together when he did so.